matrix-org/synapse/contrib/docker/README.md

 It is recommended that you use Docker Compose to run your containers, including this image and a Postgres server.
-A sample ``docker-compose.yml`` is provided, with example labels for a reverse proxy and other artifacts.
+A sample ``docker-compose.yml`` is provided, including example labels for reverse proxying and other artifacts.

 Then, to run the server: